Treat your septic system with respect. Pump out your septic tank at least once every two to three years.

 - Renovation permit application: Building an accessory structure (PDF, < 1 MB)

-Fill out the application and submit it with the fee payment to the Sudbury & District Health Unit.
+Fill out the application and submit it with the fee payment to Public Health Sudbury & Districts.

 How can I apply for a sewage system permit?